Nyx: Goddess of the Night and Daughter of Chaos

 By: Dave Roos |

-Nyx is often depicted as a shadowy figure in Greek mythology. delcarmat/Shutterstock
+Nyx is often depicted as a shadowy figure in Greek mythology.
+Nicole Antonio/DALL-E

-In Greek mythology, the goddess Nyx was one of the oldest deities in the universe, born in the first moments of creation from the yawning abyss of Chaos.
-Nyx was the personification of night and was so ancient and powerful that even mighty Zeus was afraid to cross her.
+In Greek mythology, Nyx, goddess of the night, was one of the oldest deities in the universe, born in the first moments of creation from the yawning abyss of Chaos.
+Every night Nyx rode across the sky, other deities, even mighty Zeus, were afraid to cross her.

 We spoke with Daniel Turkeltaub, a classics professor at Santa Clara University, to learn more about the mist-shrouded figure of Nyx, the chariot-riding queen of night and mother of death, deceit and dreams.